AkaiTobira/KingCastleRebuild/README.md

 ## Game Description
 ​Warning: Game is in polish language

 Thousands years ago, there was a good and loved king.
 On the time of dying he concluded a pact with a wizzard : "You will live as long as your kingdom exsist".
 He quickly recovered and returned to taking care of the kingdom.
 But ... he wasn't the only one with pact like this.
-Betrayed, has been forgoted for many years.
+Betrayed, has been forgotten for many years.
 Now he returned to receive what is his and banish the evil forever.

 ## Project status